pawelc/docs/toread_vi.md

 Mixture Representations for Inference and Learning in Boltzmann Machines Incorporating Expressive Graphical Models in Variational Approximations Chain-Graphs and Hidden Variables Helmholtz machines and wake-sleep learning
+VAE with a VampPrior
+Adversarial Autoencoders
+Elbo surgery: yet another way to carve up the variational evidence lower bound Advances in variational inference
+Taming VAEs
+Variational learning and bits-back coding: an information-theoretic view to bayesian learning